made-ml-in-prod-2022/sudotouchwoman/README.md

 I do not perform much EDA in this section for a number of reasons: I have already worked with this dataset once, and that last time I implemented PCA to prove that the target variable (cancer type of the patient) is linearly separable ([notebook with nice graphs](https://colab.research.google.com/github/sudotouchwoman/math-misc/blob/main/notebooks/PCA-and-graph-clustering.ipynb)).
 All the features are already denoised and distributed without outliers.
 This time I aimed to design a pipeline capable of multiple optional steps, that is why transforms for categorical features are present, yet there are no actual categorical features in the dataset.

+`online_inference` directory contains Flask web-application that implements REST API for inference.
+As the model artifact requires additional dependencies from `ml_project`, the `src` directory with pipeline sources is copied to `online_inference` (in sake of simplicity and in order to reduce  potential headache with distribution.
+It is preferable to wrap shared dependencies into a distributed python package but in this example in seemed to bring too much overhead).